-This summary is the fundamental truth to which David, then Jonah, and then our Lord's experience in resurrection need to call our attention: when things are going badly, we are to call on the Lord, and he will hear.
+This summary is the fundamental lesson of this Psalm: when things are going badly, we are to call on the Lord, and he will hear.
 We can never be beyond his attention.

 3-6a, Looking Back at the Time of Need